 So how can your seasonal business do this with Pinterest?
 Well, let’s pretend you own a seasonal landscaping company that specializes in creating all sorts of beautiful gardens.
 Your goal on Pinterest is to gain as much exposure as possible right?
 In order to do this you should have a multitude of different boards showcasing your work, garden layouts, DIY projects, harvest recipes, gardens from around the world and more.
 Anything that relates to gardens in any way, you should have.

 Take a look at this fantastic example pulled from Pinterest by a gardening company.

 Facebook and Pinterest are just two examples of social media.
 There’s also LinkedIn, Twitter and Google+ that you could consider using as well.
 And remember, never underestimate the powerful influence social media plays in winning you customers and keeping existing ones.

 It doesn’t matter if you’re a business that provides a service right at a customer’s home or you’re in a brick and mortar store, both can benefit from accepting mobile payments.

 Just think about the poor ice cream man in the ice cream truck.
 If he had accepted mobile payments chances are he would’ve made a sale.
 Granted that was in 1992 so we can cut him some slack.
 Today though, there are so many awesome ways to take payments, mobile being one of them.

 There is a huge convenience factor that is associated with accepting mobile payments.
 The notion that everyone has cash on them or wants to pay solely by cash is archaic.
-According to Canadian Business only about 40% of Canadian transactions are through cash.
+According to Canadian Business, only about 40% of Canadian transactions is through cash.

 If you’re a seasonal business such as a landscaper, gutter cleaner, painter, etc, don’t force your customer to pay by cash or cheque, offer them the ability to pay however they want.
 When you force a customer to pay how you want them to it causes friction which makes it much harder to convert them into a repeat customer.